rmkraus/kraus.house/_posts/2019-03-31-unifi-cloudkey-letsencrypt.md

   3. Prepare the Cloud Key for a peristent and custom key store.
   4. Upload all certificates, keys, and the keystore onto the Cloud Key.
   5. Change the NGINX configuration to use the newly uploaded keys.
-  6. Import the PCKS12 Keystore into the JKS Keystore used by Unifi.
+  6. Import the PKCS12 Keystore into the JKS Keystore used by UniFi.
   7. Restart HTTPS hosting services.
   8. Clean up.